qtile/qtile/docs/manual/install/arch.rst

 Dependencies
 ++++++++++++
-In order to install Qtile we need to download several packages from the AUR_.
+You can download the dependencies from the AUR_.

 - qtile-git_
 - cairo-xcb_